Beard and haircut laws by country: Tajikistan

 Beards are discouraged by the government for most men in Tajikistan in a stated effort to battle radicalism.
 Only clean-shaven men can apply for a passport.
 Beards are often forcibly shaved off by police officers.

+Turkmenistan

+In modern Turkmenistan, since the late 1990s, a total ban on the wearing of beards has been unofficially imposed on all segments of the population, with the exception of the elderly over the age of 65 (in Turkmenistan they are called "yashuli") and Russian Orthodox and Armenian Church clerics and priests.
+Even Muslim imams and clerics under the age of 65 are prohibited from wearing even three days of stubble.
+Muslim men with beards longer than two weeks of stubble can be forcibly shaved off by the Police and added to the list of violators.
+In modern Turkmenistan, beards are associated with Islamic fundamentalism, so beard owners automatically become suspects among the Police and Special Services.
+Only mustaches are allowed.
+Unofficial beard bans in Turkmenistan are the most severe in Central Asia.

 Thailand

-Male Thai police and military personnel, as of 2017, are required to wear a hairstyle known as the "904 cut".
+Male Thai police and military personnel, as of 2017, are required to keep a hairstyle known as the "904 cut".
 The style means shaving the sides and back of the head, leaving just a suggestion of hair on top.
-The corresponding hairstyle for female police officers and female soldiers, in case of long hair (shoulders level), must keep their hair in bun with properly color of ribbon and net (black, dark brown or navy blue).
+The corresponding hairstyle for female police officers and female soldiers, in case of long hair (shoulder level), must keep their hair in a bun with the proper color of ribbon and net (black, dark brown or navy blue).

 School dress codes in Thailand have long mandated earlobe-length bobs for girls and army-style crew cuts for boys.
 It is not uncommon for teachers to cut the hair of students deemed to be in violation of the frequently arbitrary code.